 Joshua Tree National Park has a lot of hiking trails, which very widely in difficulty, distance and visual interest.
-This baker’s dozen features the best hikes in Joshua Tree, which run the gamut from easy nature trails, longer hikes with epic landscapes and even trails that explore the park’s mining history.
+This baker’s dozen features what I think are the best hikes in Joshua Tree, running the gamut from easy nature trails, longer hikes with epic landscapes and even trails that explore the park’s mining history.

 So, pick your interest (and your distance), and get hiking in Joshua Tree when you next visit the park.